Code-Institute-Submissions/lisaloudness-milestone_project_1/TESTING.md

    - The Events calendar is time stamped displaying upcoming 4 events.
 The Events calendar will be updated regularly by website administrator.
    - Opening times and closing times will be reviewed on an annual basis

-6. As a new user, I want attractive and relavant visuals which work with the content so the content is intuitive.
+6. As a new user, I want attractive and relevant visuals which work with the content so the content is intuitive.
    - Images of Victoria Park have been used throughout the website, drawing the user in to the beauty of the park.
    - Parallax effect has been used to maximise the viewport of the background images depending on the user's device.
-   - An attractive color pallette was created using the logo and background images as color generators.
+   - An attractive color palette was created using the logo and background images as color generators.

 7. As a future user, I want to see attractive and relevant visuals.
    - The website includes many current photos of the park.
-Parralax effects used on background images keep the users eye on colorful visuals.
+Parallax effects used on background images keep the users eye on colorful visuals.
    - An embedded Google Maps API on the homepage invites the user to click into an interactive map for directions.
    - The Gallery page provides colourful and stimulating visuals of many aspects of Victoria Park.

 8. As a future user, I want to be informed and educated so I know what to expect when visiting the park.
-   - The website is full of colorful and appealling images of the park giving a sound overview to the user of what the park looks like.
+   - The website is full of colorful and appealing images of the park giving a sound overview to the user of what the park looks like.
    - The Faciliies page showcases the main attraction of the park which is the Splash Pad.
 Also

 9. As a future user, I want connect with the community so I feel as if I'm reaching out to a person.